Asymptotically Optimal Tests for One- and Two-Sample Problems: Results

 \begin{theorem} For the test described in \Cref{equation:HoeffdingOSTest} and $c_n = \Theta\left(\frac{\log n}{n}\right)$, we have, for $n$ sufficiently large,

 Further, if $\RE{P}{Q} = +\infty$, then there exists $N > 0$ such that for any $n \geq N$,

 If $\RE{P}{Q} < +\infty$, then instead we get

-\end{theorem} The proof can be found in \Cref{subsection:Appendix_OS_Achievability}.
+\end{theorem} The proof can be found in {\ifarxiv \Cref{section:Appendix_OS_Achievability} \else \Cref{subsection:Appendix_OS_Achievability} \fi}.

-While the optimality property was originally established in \cite{hoeffding1965asymptotically}, the proof, which offers a simple geometric interpretation, allows one to directly contruct a test for the two-sample problem with the desired optimality.
+While the optimality property was originally established in \cite{hoeffding1965asymptotically}, our proof, which offers a simple geometric interpretation, allows one to directly construct a test for the two-sample problem with the desired optimality.